Brixham: Festivals and events

 Brixham plays host to a number of festivals and events throughout the calendar year.
 These events are run entirely by locals and contribute significantly to the local economy.

 Brixham Pirate Festival

 The annual Brixham Pirate Festival usually takes place over the early May Bank Holiday, and is known for its world record attempts, live music, free entertainment and for filling Brixham with pirates.
-The festival is a very large event in the town, with hundreds of residents viewing the festival yearly.
+The festival is a very large event in the town, with thousands of residents and visitors attending the festival yearly.

 BrixFest

 BrixFest is an annual family friendly festival in Brixham, that usually takes place in May each year.

 Fishstock Brixham

 Fishstock Brixham is a one-day annual seafood and live music festival held in aid of the Fishermen's Mission (RNMDSF).
 It is a licensed event, organised by volunteers and held inside the new Fish Market Development on the harbour side.
 Normally the event is held on the second Saturday of September, but the date also varies for Spring tides.